SatyaRaghuNandan/BigData-Interview-Prep/Meta/215. Kth Largest Element in an Array/variant_1.md

+# // VARIANT: What if you had to return the Kth + 1 largest number in an integer array?

 Sure!
 Here's the **Java version** of your **C++ variant** for:

 > 🔁 **"Return the (K+1)th largest element"** in an integer array using a **min-heap approach**.